 With nearly half of all greenhouse gas emissions in Berkeley coming from buildings, it is critical that we continue to advance innovative and smart energy efficiency strategies for our homes and businesses.
 On September 10, 2013, City Council adopted a resolution directing staff to initiate a public process to update the City's existing Residential Energy Conservation Ordinance (RECO) and Commercial Energy Conservation Ordinance (CECO) laws.

-Outreach Process The public process engaged energy experts, key stakeholders and the Berkeley community on how best to update these ordinances.
-City staff have met with stakeholders and the Berkeley Energy Commission hosted a series of workshops to inform residents and businesses and solicit feedback as the draft ordiance was developed.
+Outreach The public process engaged energy experts, key stakeholders and the Berkeley community on how best to update these ordinances.
+City staff have met with stakeholders and the Berkeley Energy Commission hosted a series of workshops to inform residents and businesses and solicit feedback as the draft ordinance was developed.

-Workshops: The Berkeley Energy Commission Workshops held three community workshops on following dates:
+Workshops The Berkeley Energy Commission Workshops held three community workshops on following dates: